Just like an explorer needs a compass to point them north, a business owner needs a single source of truth (SSOT) to consolidate data.

 Remove the subjectivity.

-Clarity on which app has the authoritative data and should "win" a sync if the data is different between apps.
+- Clarity on which app has the authoritative data and should "win" a sync if there is data conflict between apps.

 The Top 3 Integrations a Small Business Needs